-In 2004, the FDA determined that gemcabene was a peroxisome proliferation-activated receptor (PPAR) agonist and as a result was subject to a partial clinical hold.
-The FDA has issued such notices to all sponsors of PPARs or agents deemed to have PPAR-like properties from preclinical studies.
+Beginning in 2004, the FDA began issuing partial clinical holds to all sponsors of PPARs or agents deemed to have PPAR-like properties from preclinical studies.
+The FDA takes the position that preclinical data suggest PPAR agonists are carcinogenic in rodents.
+In 2004, the FDA determined that gemcabene was a PPAR agonist and issued a partial clinical hold.
+Our current IND is subject to the same partial clinical hold.
 The partial clinical hold permits clinical trials of up to six months for gemcabene and also requires us to conduct two-year rat and mouse carcinogenicity studies before conducting clinical trials of longer than six months.

-Our two-year rat and mouse carcinogenicity studies are scheduled for completion by the end of 2017 and draft reports will be issued several months thereafter.
+Our two-year rat and mouse carcinogenicity studies are underway and scheduled for completion by the end of 2017 and draft reports will be issued shortly thereafter.

-The apparent weak PPARa effects observed in rodents (e.g., peroxisome proliferation and elevation of liver weight), however, are rodent-specific phenomena, and, based on nonclinical and clinical experience, share little apparent relevance for human risk assessment.
-Furthermore, in PPAR agonist receptor binding assays we observed essentially no gemcabene binding to the mouse, rat, or human PPARa, PPARb, or PPARg receptors, whereas reference agents for each of the receptors showed the expected binding, including the marketed PPARa agents, such as fibrates, including gemfibrozil.
+We believe the apparent weak PPARa effects observed in rodents (for example, peroxisome proliferation and elevation of liver weight) are likely rodentspecific phenomena, and, based on scientific publications reviewing nonclinical and clinical experience, share little apparent relevance for human risk assessment.
+In a recently completed PPAR agonist receptor binding assays we observed essentially no gemcabene binding to the mouse, rat, or human PPARa, PPARb, or PPARg receptors, whereas reference agents for each of the receptors showed the expected binding, including the marketed PPARa agents, such as fibrates, including gemfibrozil.
 We believe the PPARa responses in the rat are secondary and perhaps related to the mobilization or formation of a naturally occurring molecule that binds to PPARa in response to gemcabene administration.

-Cardiovascular Outcome Trials
+Cardiovascular Outcomes Trials

 We believe it is well accepted that every 1.6 mg/dL lowering of LDL-C through the cholesterol synthesis pathway results in a 1% lowering of cardiovascular disease risk.
-The FDA has not required any approved therapy targeting LDL-C lowering, including non-statin therapies, to initiate or complete a cardiovascular outcome trial in connection with its approval of HoFH, HeFH and ASCVD.
-Based on recent drug approvals, we believe it is unlikely that the FDA will require us to initiate or complete a cardiovascular outcome trial for any of the above indications, although we would plan to initiate a cardiovascular outcome trial, for example in mixed dyslipidemia ASCVD patients, prior to NDA filing to pursue broader label indications related to cardiovascular disease risk reduction.
-Notwithstanding our current expectations, the FDA could require us to initiate or complete a cardiovascular outcome trial as a condition to filing or approving an NDA for gemcabene.
+The FDA has not required any approved therapy targeting LDL-C lowering, including non-statin therapies, to initiate or complete a cardiovascular outcomes trial in connection with its approval of HoFH, HeFH and ASCVD therapies.
+Based on recent drug approvals, we believe it is unlikely that the FDA will require us to initiate or complete a cardiovascular outcomes trial for any of the targeted indications, although we would plan to initiate a cardiovascular outcomes trial, for illustration in high-risk ASCVD patients with mixed dyslipidemia, prior to NDA filing to pursue broader label indications related to cardiovascular disease risk reduction.
+Notwithstanding our current expectations, the FDA could require us to initiate or complete a cardiovascular outcomes trial as a condition to filing or approving an NDA for gemcabene.